King Creatine: Your Expert Guide To The Sovereign Muscle-Building Supplement

 There are two traditional ways of taking creatine monohydrate.
 You can take 3-5g per day (depending upon muscle mass), which will saturate your intramuscular creatine stores in a few weeks.
 Or, you can load creatine at 15-25g for the first 4-5 days, which will saturate the muscle cells more rapidly.

-While loading saturates the muscle cells faster, the downside is that you do not assimilate the majority of that creatine, so those on a budget may consider it wasteful.
+While loading saturates the muscle cells faster, the downside is that you do not assimilate the majority of that creatine, so people on a budget may consider it wasteful.

 Timing Is ...